yext/search-core/docs/answers-core.universalsearchresponse.queryid.md

 ## UniversalSearchResponse.queryId property

-The ID of the search query
+The ID of the search query.

 <b>Signature:</b>